About Me

 2. Harnessing Earth Observation

 We live in an era of an unbelievable amount of data.
 Space agencies like NASA and ECMWF hold hundreds of petabytes of information about our planet.
-This is a treasure trove.
 Satellites are constantly watching our forests, rivers, and cities.
 But raw data is not the same as knowledge.
 What are we actually doing with all of it?

-My second pillar is about transforming this flood of data into actionable intelligence.
-The goal is to develop scalable and generalizable methods that make sense of it all.
-We can use this information to create immense value.
+My second focus is about transforming this flood of data into actionable solutions.
+I develop scalable and generalizable methods that make sense of it all.
 For example, we can use it to map things like groundwater potential in data-scarce regions.
 We can also monitor and understand the long-term impacts of land use and land cover change on agriculture and natural resources.
 This is not just about making maps.
 It is about providing decision-makers with a clear, current picture of our changing world so they can act on it.

 3. Bridging the Gap with Artificial Intelligence

-If Earth Observation data is the fuel, then Artificial Intelligence is the engine that puts it to work.
-AI and Machine Learning are the critical bridge.
+Earth Observation data is the fuel, but Artificial Intelligence is the engine that puts it to work.
+AI/ML are the critical bridges.
 They connect the vast datasets we have to the complex, real-world problems we need to solve.
 These tools can see patterns and relationships that are simply too complex for traditional models to capture.

-My work involves engineering a suite of intelligent software and models.
-These tools are designed for scalability and transferability.
-A major part of my PhD is dedicated to this.
-I am building next-generation streamflow forecasting systems, particularly for arid regions like Arizona.
+I am building forecasting systems for arid regions like Arizona with AI/ML.
 Many current systems are based on older, empirical knowledge.
 They struggle to adapt when the environment changes, like when a city expands and creates more concrete surfaces.
-My approach is different.
 I am developing methods that can assimilate satellite information directly into hydrological models, aiming for more robust and accurate forecasts.
 This includes exploring techniques like Bayesian model averaging to improve reliability.
 The key is to create systems that learn and adapt, because our world is constantly changing.

 News & Updates